Constrained State Estimation -- A Review: Constrained State Estimation

-We consider $C_t$ the notation for all constraints including linear and nonlinear, where the interval bounds on the state defined by the form $a_t \leq x_t \leq b_t$.
-These constraints can be hard or soft, where the estimation algorithms required to satisfy soft constraints approximately \cite{Simo10}.
-In this section, we summarize the available literature on state estimation when the unknown hidden state is required to satisfy certain constraints.
+where $\phi_t$ represents the constraint function at time $t$.
+In the case when $\phi$ is an identify transformation, eq. (\ref{eq:Constraint_def}) reduces to a simple interval constraint on the mean of the state.
+The constraints $C_t$ can be hard or soft, where the estimation algorithms required to satisfy soft constraints approximately \cite{Simo10}.

-\subsection{Linear systems subject to constraints}
+\subsection{Linear Systems Subject to Constraints}